-On May 4, 2001, acting legend, Robert Blake, and his wife, Bonny Lee Bakley, ate dinner at Vitello’s in Studio City, California.
-After the uneventful meal, the couple returned to their car, parked around the corner from the restaurant.
+On May 4th, 2001, actor Robert Blake and Bonny Lee Bakley, his wife, enjoyed a meal at Vitello’s, a restaurant in Studio City, California.
+Following dinner, they walked to their car parked around the corner from the restaurant.

-Blake claimed he left his gun at the restaurant and left his wife at the car to retrieve it.
-At some point in the block and a half it took him to walk back to the restaurant, find the gun, and drink two glasses of water at the bar, Bakley was murdered.
-He returned to the car to find her lifeless – shot in the head and shoulder.
+Blake alleged that following dinner, he realized he had left his gun at Vitello’s.
+He left his wife at the car, and returned to the restaurant.
+During the time it took Blake to walk to Vitello’s, find his gun, and have two glasses of water at the bar, his wife was shot in the head, shoulder, and body.
+Blake returned to the car to find her murdered.

-Blake ran to a nearby house and frantically asked someone to call 911.
-Paramedics arrived, but they were unable to revive her.
+He rushed to a nearby residence and had someone call 911.
+But when paramedics arrived, they were unable to revive Bonny Lee Bakley.
 She was pronounced dead at the hospital at 10:15 p.m.
 She was 44 years old.

 Born on June 7, 1956, Bakley had a complicated relationship to fame.
 After her acting ambitions didn’t pan out, she built a reputation as a con artist with a celebrity obsession.
 She pursued Hollywood types, like Dean Martin, Frankie Valli, Gary Busey, and Christian Brando.
 It was while dating Brando in 1999 that she met Robert Blake.

-Blake, who was noted for his long career in show business, began acting as a child and eventually found stardom with his roles in the film In Cold Blood and television show Baretta.
+Blake, who was noted for his long career in show business, began acting as a child and eventually found stardom with his roles in the film and television show .
 When he met Bakley, the 66-year-old award-winning actor was still working – and highly regarded in his field.

-After the two started dating, Bakley continued to see Brando as well.
-She gave birth to a daughter, who she initially named Christian Shannon Brando.
-When Bakley admitted to Blake she was unsure of the baby’s paternity, he demanded a paternity test.
-It confirmed Blake was the father, and the child was renamed Rose Lenore Sophia Blake.
+Bakley continued seeing Brando even after she and Blake began dating.
+When Bakley gave birth to a girl, she named her Christian Shannon Brando.
+However, she was unsure of the baby’s paternity, and eventually admitted her doubt to Blake, who insisted they do a paternity test.
+The test revealed that Blake was the father, and their child was renamed Rose Lenore Sophia Blake.